AI-in-Cardiovascular-Medicine/.github/profile/README.md

-# Welcome to AI-CVM :wave:
+# Welcome to AI-CVM :

 <div align="center">
 <a href="">Website</a> | <a href="">Blog</a> </div>